Lakewood Motorcycle Accident Lawyers

 Wrongful Death Claims For Families Of Motorcycle Accident Victims

 Unfortunately, many motorcycle accidents prove deadly.
-Motorcyclists are nearly 20 times as likely to be involved in fatal accidents as car drivers.
+Motorcyclists are nearly 20 times more likely to be involved in fatal accidents than car drivers.
 If your loved one was killed in a motorcycle accident, you may be able to pursue a wrongful death claim to recover compensation for funeral expenses, burial expenses, and more.
 In Washington, the following people can bring a wrongful death claim:

 • The representative of the deceased person’s estate